UK makes forced marriage illegal as pursues campaign of 'British values'

 Campaigners, however, were divided on the new legislation, with some welcoming the move but others concerned it could deter people from coming forward as family members could risk jail.

-Aneeta Prem, founder of the anti-slavery Freedom Charity, said criminalizing forced marriage sent a clear message that this abuse of human rights would not be tolerated.
+Aneeta Prem, founder of the anti-slavery Freedom Charity, said criminalising forced marriage sent a clear message that this abuse of human rights would not be tolerated.

 "In the most tragic cases, people forced into marriage become domestic slaves by day and sexual slaves by night," Prem said.
 "Everyone should have the freedom to choose."